baricadr/baricadr/README.md

 One can also use Baricadr in Pull-mode only, allowing to download easily selected files from a remote server.

+Although we did our best to make Baricadr as safe as possible for your data, there can always remain bugs, and it can be dangerous if not configured properly. **Use at your own risk**.

 Baricadr was originally designed for the [BARIC CATI](https://www.cesgo.org/catibaric/) at INRAE, with the [AgroDataRing](https://datapartage.inrae.fr/Gerer/Stocker-les-donnees/AgroDataRing) project.

 ## Usage

 Baricadr runs as a web service, exposing a very simple REST API.

-The easiest way to use Baricadr is to use the corresponding [python module](https://github.com/baricadr/baricadr_cli) which provides a simple CLI (`barique`) and a python interface to interact with the REST API.
+The easiest way to use Baricadr is to use the corresponding [python module](https://github.com/baricadr/barique) which provides a simple CLI (`barique`) and a python interface to interact with the REST API.

 Baricadr can perform 2 main actions to files: